Transpirational cooling (biological): Using thermal imaging to illustrate transpirational cooling

 Thermal imaging captures the infrared radiation emitted from an object.
 Michal Kravčík, Jan Pokorný and co-authors used thermographs to demonstrate the temperature differential between vegetation and constructed surfaces in their 2007 Water for the recovery of the climate - a new water paradigm.

 The images to the right were taken with a thermal lens mounted on a mobile phone alongside visual images for reference points.
-A 20 °C. plus temperature differential between vegetation and was often recorded.
+A 20 °C or greater temperature differential between vegetation and was often recorded.
 The three images here pair thermal images and visual images.
 They reveal significant temperature differences between vegetated and bare surfaces.
 The image of the Coronation Reserve shows an areas of turf and the margin of native forest separated by a herbicide strip.
 The bottom image is a thermal image with a slightly different perspective, mainly caused by different camera lenses.
 The key information distilled from these images is the temperature differences.
 The grass and the forest margin have similar heat signatures.
 Temperatures range from 29 to 37 °C. while the dividing herbicide strip reaches 53 °C. Note also the vehicle tracks in the top image with roughly proximate higher temperature readings in the bottom image with an 8 °C. differential.
 Over time vehicles compact soil structure leading to reduced plant growth, especially when vehicles drive on wet soils.
 This image reveals that turf can be as cooling as forest.

 The temperature of Coprosma repens 'Poor Knights" groundcover on a road meridian contrasted with much hotter mulch.

 A second side-by-side comparison of thermal and visual images are of a traffic meridian.
 The ground cover plants are Coprosma repens 'Poor Knights'.
-The mulch, at its hottest, is 61 °C. The coprosma are as cool as 32 °C. - a 29 °C temperature difference.
+The mulch, at its hottest, is 61 °C. The Coprosma are as cool as 32 °C - a 29 °C temperature difference.